 Create or update a table with information about the classes in your raster datasets.
 This is used primarily with discrete data.

-Calculates statistics for a raster dataset or mosaic dataset.
+Calculates statistics for a raster dataset or a mosaic dataset.

 Removes the color map associated with a raster dataset.